Balta, Ukraine: History

 Pogroms occurred in Balta in 1882 and 1905.

 From 1924–1929, the city was the capital of the Moldavian Autonomous Soviet Socialist Republic.
 With the annexation of Bessarabia in 1940, Balta became a part of the Odesa Oblast of the Ukrainian Soviet Socialist Republic.
-It was occupied by German and Romanian troops on 5 August 1941 and became part of Transnistria Governorate in Kingdom of Romania until its liberation on 29 March 1944 by Red Army.
+It was occupied by German and Romanian troops on 5 August 1941 and became part of Transnistria Governorate in Kingdom of Romania until its recapture on 29 March 1944 by Red Army.

 Until 2016, Balta was part of Balta Raion.
 On 4 February 2016, it was designated the city of oblast significance but remained the administrative center of the raion.
+It was incorporated as the center of Balta Municipality.
+The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
+The area of Balta Municipality was merged into Podilsk Raion.